Everything You Need to Change Your Care Home

 If you’re paying your own fees and have mental capacity (meaning you can make decisions for yourself), you can technically leave your care home whenever you like, depending on what’s written in your contract.

-However, if you’re planning to move back to your home or live with a family member, the house must be properly adapted for your needs and you must have a suitable caregiver who can provide the daily care and support you require.
+However, if you’re planning on moving back to your home or to live with a family member, the house must be properly adapted for your needs and you must have a suitable caregiver who can provide the daily care and support you require.
+If awarded, support such as the disabled facilities grant (worth up to £30,000 in England) can be used to provide new or modify current facilities within your home, making it safer for an older adult to live in.

 Explore All Possible Angles Before Changing Care Homes